iworks/sierotki/readme.txt

 == Changelog ==

+= 2.9.7 - 2022-02-05 =
+* Improved checking is plugin "Advanced Custom Fields" to avoid multiple calling function `class_exists`.
+Props for [Piotr](https://wordpress.org/support/users/leardre/).
+* Remove duplicates from "terms to replace" list and sort this list.

 = 2.9.6 - 2022-02-03 =
 * Added check for missing second param in `the_title` filter.
 Props for [Zbyszek Zalewski](https://www.facebook.com/zbyszek.zalewski)